 - We advise you to exercise normal safety precautions in Brunei Darussalam.

-- From April 2014, Brunei will phase in a new Islamic Sharia penal code.
+- On 1 May 2014, Brunei phased in a new Islamic Sharia penal code.
 Unless explicitly stated otherwise, the offences and punishments set out in the code will apply to both Muslims and non-Muslims.

 - Be a smart traveller.
 Before heading overseas: